nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API checks if the Object passsed in is an array buffer.
+This API checks if the Object passed in is an array buffer.

 ### napi_is_buffer
 <!-- YAML